maryammsd/Mole/README.md

 - `target_method` is the function signature where the last function in the application calls stack in the crash stack trace.
 - `target_line` is the line number of the crash point available in the crash stack trace.

-An example of a config file for the crash with issue ID 4707 in AnkiDroid app is shown below:
+An example of a config file for the crash with issue ID 4707 in the AnkiDroid app is shown below:
 ````
 {
 	"android_setting": {